dermotwalsh/tutorials/gather-visualize-analyze-iot-data.md

 8. A new window should load prompting for authorization.
 If you don't see this window, disable your pop-up blocker and refresh the page.

 Your device data is now saved in {{site.data.keyword.cloudant_short_notm}}.
 Launch the {{site.data.keyword.cloudant_short_notm}} dashboard to see your data.
+**Note:** It will take a few minutes before the data starts appearing in the Database.
+Refresh the page until the **# of Docs** starts to increase for the database with todays timestamp.

 ![](images/solution16/cloudant.png)